postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/matching-algorithm.md

 ### 1. Expected response format

-Any responses that aren't in the expected format are removed from the matching process.
+The mock service fetches the examples and converts them into Postman response objects using the [Postman Collection SDK](/docs/developer/collection-sdk/).
+If the conversion process fails for an example, resulting in a response that isn't in the expected format, the example is removed from the matching process.

 ### 2. HTTP method